tanteckfang/tp/docs/DeveloperGuide.md

 Step 3. `SortCommandParser` will then parse the sort criterion, which in this case, is `name`.

 Step 4.
-The static `createPersonSorter()` method of the `PersonSorter` class is called along with the sort criterion.
+The `createPersonSorter()` method of the `PersonSorter` class is called along with the sort criterion.

 Step 5.
 A new `PersonNameAscendingSorter` object is constructed.